Kconnelly960/Clock-in-clock-out-with-geolocation/README.md

 # Clock-in-clock-out-with-geolocation

-Authors: Kevin Connelly, Julie Bowes, Racheal, Bwahana, Chen
+Authors: Kevin Connelly, Julie Bowes, Racheal Dietz, Bwahana, Chen

 This website was created for the "Software Engineering" class.
 This was a group project consisting of six people.
 The goal of the project was to design a clock-in/clock-out system.